kfarnung/advent-of-code/2018/README.md

 ## Language

-This year I chose to implement in Python 2, but ported the code such that it works in either Python 2 or Python 3.
+This year I chose to implement in Python 2, but ported the code such that it works properly in Python 3.
+Python 2 support has been removed.

 ## Preparation